-Did you know that when Safeway/Albertsons decides to leave a neighborhood, they sometimes block other grocery stores from opening up in their former locations?
+Did you know that when Safeway / Albertsons decide to leave a neighborhood, they sometimes block other grocery stores from opening up in their former locations ?

-This means that when they are the only grocery store around and leave an area such as a downtown location to move to the suburbs, they include a restriction on that property that states that no other grocery store can move in.
-Some of these restrictions have been for as long as 15 years!
+This means that when they are the only grocery store in the neighborhood, they include a restriction on that property that states that no other grocery store can move in.
+Some of these restrictions have been for as long as 15 years !

-As part of Food Empowerment Project’s (F.E.P.) work on lack of access to healthy foods in Vallejo, CA, we found that Safeway had moved from a downtown location and relocated to a suburban area.
+As part of Food Empowerment Project’s (FEP) work in lack of access to healthy foods in Vallejo, CA, we found that Safeway had moved from a downtown location and relocated to a suburban area.
 What they did with their former property was outrageous.

 The lack of access to healthy foods is a complex issue, and here you have a corporation intentionally impacting the health of communities-primarily communities of color and senior citizens.

-We are asking you to join us in an effort to get Safeway to change this unjust provision and pass a corporate policy to cease such harmful practices.
+We are asking you to join us in an effort to get Safeway to change this unjust provision and pass to corporate policy to cease such harmful practices.

 *Suggested language and details: Please make a polite phone call and keep in mind the person you are speaking to probably has no idea about this policy—most people don’t.
 You just need to stay on the line for a customer service representative.
 They will ask you for your full name and phone number and if you have a Safeway card number.